The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: RG Analysis

-Even if one excludes the region close to $\xi=-5$ in order to maintain perturbativity and to keep $M_X<10^{18} GeV$ (indicated by the horizontal line at $\Delta_X=1.75 $ in Fig.13) it is clear that negative $\xi$ alone raises the Unification scale by more than an order of magnitude.
-This implies that in a region near $\xi =-5$ the complex solutions are compatible with perturbative unification yet raise the Unification scale to values as close as desired to $M_{Planck}$.
-To maintain perturbativity, and the Weinberg angle prediction and allow neglect of gravitational radiative corrections it is sufficient to demand $ \Delta_X< 2 $ so that $M_X< 2 \times 10^{18} GeV \sim 10^{-1} M_P$.
-From Fig 14 we see that the value of $\alpha_G$ rises as one raises $M_X$ but this is true only in a very narrow region around $\xi=5$ which is in any case excluded by too large a value of $M_X$.
-Otherwise the change in $\alpha_G$ from the one loop value is quite minor so that perturbativity in the gauge coupling is not an issue until one goes very close to the Planck scale.
-Obviously the $d=6$ i.e gauge mediated baryon decay operators operators will be completely suppressed when $M_X$ is raised towards the Planck scale (say $10^{18} GeV$ ) which will raise the $d=6$ operator mediated lifetime by 8 orders of magnitude above the $10^{36}$ years usually quoted for $d=6$ processes in supersymmetric GUTs.In Fig. 15 we observe that the change in $\sin^2\theta_W$ only restricts one from going too far from the singularity!

-To see what happens with $d=5$ baryon decay operators we show in Figs 17,18,19 the masses of the lightest Baryon decay triplets of each of the three independent types $t,K,P$ (see Section 6).
+From Fig.\ref{dltalGinsol1} we see that the value of $\alpha_G$ rises as one raises $M_X$ but only in a very narrow region around $\xi=-5$ which is in any case excluded by too large a value of $M_X$ and $\Delta\alpha_3$ constraints.
+Obviously the $d=6$ i.e gauge mediated baryon decay operators will be suppressed when $M_X$ is raised towards the Planck scale (say $10^{18} GeV$ ) which will raise the $d=6$ operator mediated lifetime by 8 orders of magnitude above the $10^{36}$ years usually quoted for $d=6$ processes in supersymmetric GUTs.
+The masses of the lightest proton decay mediating triplets of each of the three independent types $t,K,P$ (see Section 6) all rise in tandem with $M_X$ due to the increase in the overall scale parameter $m$ with $\Delta_X$.

-The mass of the common B-decay triplet $t[3,1,\pm {\frac{2}{3}}]$ is seen to always lie above $10^{16} GeV$ and is even higher for most of the $\xi$ line.
-We emphasize that the effective mass is greater since there will be a rotation matrix element between the lightest eigenstate and the modes that couple to the baryon violating $d=5$ operators(see Section 6).
-The situation with the $P[3,3,\pm {\frac{2}{3}}]$ and $K[3,1,\pm {\frac{8}{3}}]$ type triplets is even better since they mostly lie above $10^{17} GeV$ !!